 - 1 1/4 cup semi-sweet chocolate chips

 Preheat the oven to 325° and have ready a cookie sheet lined with either parchment paper or a silicone baking mat.

 In a medium-sized mixing bowl, whisk together the flour, cocoa powder, baking powder and sea salt.
 Set aside until ready to use.

 Add the sugar and eggs to the bowl of a stand mixer fitted with a paddle attachment, and mix on medium-high speed for 3-4 minutes, until pale yellow and noticeably thicker.
 If you do not have a stand mixer, use a large bowl and a handheld mixer.
 Reduce the speed of the mixer to low and add in the vanilla, followed by streaming in the melted and cooled butter.

 With the mixer still on low, gradually add in the dry ingredients.
 Add the chocolate chips and mix once more.

 Have ready a small bowl of confectioners sugar, and dust your hands with powdered sugar as well.
-Scoop out a heaping tablespoon of dough and roll into a ball.
-Roll the dough ball in the powdered sugar and transfer to the baking sheet, placing each dough ball about 2" apart.
+Scoop out a heaping tablespoon of dough, roll into a ball, and press gently to flatten.
+Roll the cookie dough in the powdered sugar and transfer to the baking sheet, placing each about 2" apart.